 If I don’t have healthy portion-controlled meals in the refrigerator you can bet I’m heading to the drive-thru or grabbing some random snack I found in the back of my pantry.
 It’s the truth.

 Taking time on Sundays to prep food and snacks for the week was essential to losing weight.
-If your meal prep goal is to eat healthier and lose weight then I strongly recommend reading these posts;
+If your goal is to eat healthier and lose weight then I strongly recommend reading these posts;

 How to prepare food ahead of time for specialty diets?